kintone-workshops/ai-kintone-gallery/README.md

 ---

-## Debugging - Let's Fix Those Problems 💪
+## Debugging - Let's Fix Those Problems!

 Here is a rundown of common problems that may occur & their solutions!